FeliciaJune/jadoo-project-webdev/README.md

 - **Plan Your Trip** – Detailed information for each destination.
 - **Admin Panel (Backend)** – Allows admin to:
   - Log in securely
-  - Manage tourism data (e.g., destinations, packages, testimonials)
+  - Manage tourism data (e.g., category, destinations, testimonials)
   - Update & delete content

 ## Technologies Used